 - Waterborne bacteria can make a dog very sick, so change the water at least 2 – 3 times every day and always make sure that there’s plenty of water available for the dog, throughout the house and/or property.

 It doesn’t matter what breed we are talking about, but unless your dog has a special medical condition that is keeping it from playing, running and exercising, lack of physical activity will tax a dog physically and mentally.
+It is so important for your dog’s health that they are exercised regularly.
 Dogs tend to have a lot of nervous energy, and unless they’re able to spend some of that excess energy through regular exercise, it can have a number of adverse effects on them, including but not limited to nervousness, destructive behaviour, depression, aggression, bone health issues, obesity, etc. However, how much exercise is required for your dog will vary greatly, depending on the breed and age of the dog in question.
 For example, shepherds, retrievers and terriers in general require a lot of running and playing outside to stay healthy and fit, while a shih tzu or a bull mastiff can stay healthy with just regular walks and a few minutes of playtime every day.
 In fact, over exercising a species like the English bulldog or the bull mastiff can even overheat them to the point of fatality, especially when the dog is old, or if the weather is particularly hot.
+Whatever the case, make sure to get a high-quality leash to prevent your furry friend to be uncomfortable when walking, you can find these easily online on sites like Neewa (FQ – please contact me from a different email, when I reply to you it bounces back with Mail Delivery Subsystem – Address Not Found).

 SPAYING & NEUTERING